 There is no limit to the amount of cash you can bring in.
-For amounts exceeding NZ$10,000 however, you will need to fill out a Border Cash Report before you enter the country.
+For amounts exceeding NZ$10,000 however, you must fill out a Border Cash Report before you enter the country.
 Although there are banks in all cities across the country, not every bank operates nationally.
-Find out if your New Zealand bank of choice is available in the area you plan to live in.
+Find out if your New Zealand bank of choice is available in the area you plan to live in after relocation.
 Ask about any documentation and certifications you may need to bring along to activate your account.
 You can visit the New Zealand Now website for more information on their banking and financial services.

 The healthcare system in New Zealand is efficiently managed and has high quality service.
 According to New Zealand’s Ministry of Health, there are about 40 well-equipped public hospitals and several other private hospitals spread out across several cities in the country.
 Residents of New Zealand is entitled to free medical services, with only a few exceptions.
 Immigrants however, often depending on their visa type, may not enjoy the heavily subsidised and free medical service.
 Hence, do take out a medical insurance policy, at least until you achieve residency status.
 Dental services are not included in the free public health system but New Zealand does have a Talk Teeth programme.
 It grants every child under the age of 18 access to free dental services.
 In case of medical emergency situations, 111 is the number to call.

-A good number of indices rate New Zealand as one of the best countries in the world for education.
+A good number of indices rate New Zealand as one of the best countries globally for education.
 New Zealand is known for its varied and diverse system of education.
-It also happens to be one of the best funded public education system worldwide.
-New Zealand’s system of education is divided into 3 levels: early childhood education, primary and secondary education, and higher education.
+It also happens to be one of the best funded public education systems worldwide.
+New Zealand’s system of education is divided into three levels: early childhood education, primary and secondary education, and higher education.

 Early childhood education